spacelab-ccny/pulsar/README.md

 # Pulsar: Secure Steganography for Diffusion Models

 This repository contains the code for our paper, as well as the data from our evaluation benchmarks.
+This repository will be updated as development occurs.

+Our paper will appear at ACM CCS 2024.
+A preprint is available on [ePrint](https://eprint.iacr.org/2023/1758).

-This is the version of the repository submitted for consideration to the ACM CCS 2024 artifact committee.
-Future development will occur on the [GitHub repository](https://github.com/spacelab-ccny/pulsar), so please take a look there for updates.
+For the version of the repository submitted for consideration to the ACM CCS 2024 artifact committee, please see the [`artifact` branch](https://github.com/spacelab-ccny/pulsar/tree/artifact).

 ## Configuration